wojtekka/wojtekka.github.io/tmp/index.md

 it doesn't have to be checked by software.</li>

 <li>Because of troubles with getting 12.288MHz crystal, 12MHz has been used.
-The difference in playback speed is about 2% to it's barely practically unnoticable.</li>
+The difference in playback speed is about 2% to it's barely noticable.</li>

 <li style="color: red;">Ground and power wires on the first revision of the
 board are are too thin and it causes audible interferences.
 The workaround